 BankNordik's base currency is DKK and assets and liabilities in other currencies therefore imply an extra risk as they may vary in value over time relative to DKK.
 BankNordik's core business as a commercial bank makes it necessary to have access to foreign currencies and to hold positions in the most common currencies.
 Given the uncertainty of currency fluctuations, BankNordik's policy is to maintain a low currency risk.
 The Group's exchange rate risk mainly stems from customer loans / deposits in foreign currency.
+The exchange rate risk on the issued bonds of SEK 300m is effectively hedged using a matching cross currency swap.

-Foreign exchange po Table 21
+Foreign exchange position Table 22

-DKKm 2020 2019
+(DKKm)

+2023 2022

-Assets in foreign currency 23 30
+Assets in foreign currency 12 13

-Liabilities and equity in foreign currency 0 0
+Liabilities and equity in foreign 0 0

+currency

-Exchange rate indicator 1 23 30
+Exchange rate indicator 1 12 13

-Exchange rate indicator 2 1 2
+Exchange rate indicator 2 0 0